 Vancouver’s sister city is Joyo (Japan).
 Notable residents include Jason V. Brock, Frances Yeend, Alina Cho, Jeffrey C. Wynn, Tina Ellertson, Tamina Snuka, Ulysses S. Grant, Lon Simmons, Seth Aaron Henderson, Greg Peach, Ron Larson, Chuck Palahniuk, Randy Myers and William F. Nolan.

-John L. Davis PLLC helps Vancouver residents with family, business and real estate law matters, as well as cases involving criminal defense.
+John L. Davis PLLC helps Vancouver residents with family, business, and real estate law matters, as well as litigation.
+As a former prosecutor and realtor, Mr. Davis brings a wide range of professional experience to his private practice.
+We seek to serve our clients in a holistic manner that hits all their major points of contention.
 Call (360) 597-4740 today to learn more about how John can help you move forward.